How to Effectively Communicate with Frontline Employees

 That company-wide update you sent last week?
 Half your team never saw it.
 The benefits enrollment deadline?
 Buried in an email that frontline workers without company accounts couldn't access.
 The emergency weather alert?
 Still sitting unread in an app that two-thirds of your workforce never downloaded.

 If you just completed our frontline communication assessment, you now have a score that quantifies what you probably already suspected: your deskless workers are hard to reach.
+Critical information isn't landing.

 The good news?
 You're not alone.
 The better news?
 There are proven approaches that work.